-We recommend LOFT Hotel Bratislava located right in the heart of Bratislava Old Town.
+We recommend LOFT Hotel Bratislava located right in the heart of Bratislava’s Old Town.

 Day 7: Drive from Bratislava to Budapest | Explore Budapest

 Start your day early to reach Budapest on time.
-You’d want to buy more time to explore the more of the vibrant capital of Hungary.
-The list of best things to do in Budapest is real long.
+You’d want to buy more time to explore more of the vibrant capital of Hungary.
+The list of best things to do in Budapest is really long.

-It’s about 2 hours journey from Bratislava to Budapest via M1.
-You can stop by at the lovely compact old town of Esztergom on the way.
+It’s about a 2-hour journey from Bratislava to Budapest via M1.
+You can stop by the lovely compact old town of Esztergom on the way.

 Stroll the beautiful streets of the town and have breakfast at Isler Bakery, Bistro, and Kitchen before you start your drive to your final destination.